-Most parents are happy to make sacrifices for their children.
-Unfortunately, when it comes to college, the drive to nurture and provide for the next generation can lead to some foolish moves.
+Unfortunately, the drive to provide for the next generation can lead to major financial mistakes.

 Personal sacrifice for the good of the family is hardwired into the DNA of many parents.
 In this case, putting a huge dent into retirement accounts may actually be worse for the family.

 Additionally, getting a student loan avoids early withdrawal fees and the taxes from pulling money out of a tax-advantaged account.
 Finally, your child has far more time to pay off student debt than you have to save for retirement.

 The decision goes beyond finances – These decisions can easily lead to tension between family members.
-A parent who decides to delay retirement to help a child will likely be quite upset if the child decides that college isn’t for them after a couple years of school.
+A parent who decides to delay retirement to help a child will likely be quite upset if the child decides that college isn’t for them after a couple of years of school.

-Teach a Man to Fish…
+Teach a Man to Fish

 The best thing a parent can do for a child entering college is to teach them basic personal finance skills.
 One would think that these lessons should be taught in school, but they are not.

-An understanding of credit cards, compounding interest, mortgages, and credit scores is essential for a healthy financial future.
+Understanding credit cards, compounding interest, mortgages, and credit scores is essential for a healthy financial future.
 If these lessons are not taught at home, they often have to be learned the hard way.

-Funding a college education presents the perfect opportunity to put these lessons in action.
+Funding a college education presents the perfect opportunity to put these lessons into action.
 It requires considering college options, major choices, and borrowing options.
 Once school starts, it requires responsible spending.
 Having frank, difficult conversations about college choices leads to smarter decisions and a lifetime of financial security.

 Sacrificing your financial future to provide for your child’s education is a brave and selfless act.
 However, it is also ill-advised and unnecessary.